Hubbard, Bowie County, Texas

 Hubbard is an unincorporated community in Bowie County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 269 in 2000.
 It is part of the Texarkana metropolitan area.

 History

 The community was most likely named for early settler Richard B. Hubbard.
 The oldest graves in the Hubbard Chapel Cemetery date as far back as 1835.
-There was a church, a cemetery, and several scattered houses in Hubbard in 1936.
-Its population was recorded as 269 from 1990 through 2000.
+A church, a cemetery, and several scattered houses were in Hubbard in 1936.
+Its population was recorded as 269 in 1990 and 2000.

 Geography

 Hubbard is located on U.S. Highway 259, 34 mi west of Texarkana and 3 mi southwest of DeKalb in western Bowie County.

 Education

 Hubbard had its own school in 1936.
-The Hubbard Independent School District as well as the DeKalb Independent School District serves area students.
+The Hubbard Independent School District and the DeKalb Independent School District serve area students.